Track 1

 - Why is Europe seeing an uptick in the need for digital sovereignty solutions?

-- For Ai business use cases how does the location and governance of your data and resources affect your choice of provider?
+- For AI business use cases how does the location and governance of your data and resources affect your choice of provider?

 - Is “digital sovereignty” now just a marketing term?